VendavalSC/archbook/README.md

 ## Firmware Utility Script

-Run it by using the vt2 terminal, while in desktop press Ctrl + Alt + F2 (or forward arrow).
-Then, login with the user chronos, you should be able to boot in without a password.
-Paste the following command in the terminal
+Run it by using the vt2 terminal, while in desktop press Ctrl + Alt + F2 (or forward arrow).\n Then, login with the user chronos, you should be able to boot in without a password.\n Paste the following command in the terminal \n
 ```bash
 cd; curl -LO mrchromebox.tech/firmware-util.sh && sudo bash firmware-util.sh
 ```